tidyverse/tidyverse.org/content/blog/performant-code/index.md

 </div>

-### One-for-One Replacements
+### One-for-one replacements

 Many of the core functions in dplyr have alternatives in vctrs and tibble that can be quickly transitioned.
-There are a couple considerations associated with each, though, and some of them make piping a bit more awkward---most of the time, when I switch these out, I write out the pipe `%>%` as well.
+There are a couple considerations associated with each, though, and some of them make piping a bit more awkward---most of the time, when I switch these out, I remove the pipe `%>%` as well.

 #### `filter()`